beetbox/beets/docs/plugins/play.rst

 adds a `plaY` option to the prompt, so pressing `y` will execute the configured command and play the items currently being imported.

-Once you exit your configured player, you will be returned to the import decision prompt.
+Once the configured command exits, you will be returned to the import decision prompt.
 If your player is configured to run in the background (in a client/server setup), the music will play until you choose to stop it, and the import operation continues immediately.